 AJ was diagnosed with acute lymphoblastic leukemia (ALL) on October 1, 2010 and ended treatment on February 14, 2014, and is currently in remission.
 AJ is a very active boy; he loves to play video games and sports, especially basketball.
 He likes to share, and is very sweet and caring.

-Arthur is a two-time survivor of acute myeloid leukemia (AML).
+Arthur was a two-time survivor of acute myeloid leukemia (AML).
 Arthur relapsed and received a transplant at the Kids Beating Cancer Pediatric Transplant Center from an unrelated donor in 2016.
 In January 2017, Arthur relapsed again.
-He is waiting to receive a second transplant.
-Once he is cleared, after his second transplant, he plans to go back to college at UCF and get his degree in molecular biology.
-He wants to thank all of the wonderful doctors that helped him through his treatments and transplants, along with his family and girlfriend who have always been by his side.
+He wanted to thank all of the wonderful doctors that helped him through his treatments and transplants, along with his family and girlfriend who were always by his side.

 Charlotte | 4

 Charlotte was diagnosed with severe aplastic anemia (SAA) when she was three years old.
 She received a bone marrow transplant from an unrelated donor in 2016 at the Kids Beating Cancer Pediatric Transplant Center.
 She is now five years old and can’t wait to go to kindergarten.
 She’s looking forward to getting well enough to go to Walt Disney World again and ride the roller coasters.

 Cheyenne | 12